services-engineering/dkp-demo/README.md

 > For more information on Projects in Kommander, please see the following link:<br>
 > <https://docs.d2iq.com/dkp/kommander/latest/projects/>

+> Advanced: *Another way to create a project is to use a yaml file, provided in the folder: Kommander Automation.
+To use it, please make sure you are conntected via kubectl to your Kommander Cluster.
+For creating, please use: `kubectl apply -f "ata-project.yaml`*

 ## Deploy Project Platform Services